1-20 of 34 Search Results for

 Published: 01 June 2009

-... over them by the Plantation model of social control persist.
-In Poetics of Relation Édouard Glissant succinctly describes the Plantation as “an organization formed in a social pyramid, confi ned within an enclosure, function- ing apparently as an autarky but actually dependent...
+... by the Plantation model of social control persist.
+In Poetics of Relation Édouard Glissant succinctly describes the Plantation as “an organization formed in a social pyramid, confi ned within an enclosure, function- ing apparently as an autarky but actually dependent, and with a technical mode of production...

 Journal Article